New Jersey Travel Guide: Jersey Shore, Cape May, Boardwalks, Food, and Planning Tips

 The Pine Barrens

 The Pine Barrens offer a very different side of New Jersey.
-This region is known for forests, tea-colored creeks, paddling, wildlife, quiet roads, and a landscape that feels far removed from the highways and shore crowds.
+This region is known for forests, tea-colored creeks, paddling, wildlife, quiet roads, and a landscape that feels far removed from highways and shore crowds.

 This is a good choice for travelers who like nature, kayaking, birding, and off-the-main-route exploring.